 Let’s start by working out just how much a British Airways Avios point is worth to ensure we know the value of Avios points we’re both spending and saving.

 Now it’s possible to go into significant depth, analysing various parameters.
-This is because the value of Avios Points varies depending on your personal circumstances including what class you would usually fly, where you fly and what airline you’d be prepared to pay for if you weren’t spending Avios Points.
+This is because the value of Avios points varies depending on your personal circumstances including what class you would usually fly, where you fly and what airline you’d be prepared to pay for if you weren’t spending Avios points.

 In the table below I’ve outlined three scenarios to determine Avios points value for different individuals.
-You can undertake a similar exercise to see the value of Avios Points to you using the calculator on the British Airways website.
+You can undertake a similar exercise to see the value of Avios points to you using the calculator on the British Airways website.

 You’ll see from the above examples that the value of Avios points varies from 0.7p to 1p.
 It can very well exceed this depending on your certain travel and spending habits.
-I would also point out that there is also a lower limit to which the value of BA Avios Points can fall.
+I would also point out that there is also a lower limit to which the value of BA Avios points can fall.
 This is because you can use them to purchase goods such as alcohol or attending events.

-Now we know how much an Avios Point is worth let’s move on to the nifty BA Avios Point Hacks which will help to save you points and money!
+Now we know how much an Avios point is worth let’s move on to the nifty BA Avios Point Hacks which will help to save you points and money!

-22,000 Avios Points from Signing Up to the Free American Express Gold Card
+12,000 Avios Points from Signing Up to the Free American Express Gold Card

 As many may know, it’s possible to earn British Airways Avios points with the following cards:

-- British Airways American Express Card – Full Review Here (5,000 Avios Points – an extra 1,000 points if I refer you – please click here and scroll down to the correct card)
+- British Airways American Express card – Full Review Here (5,000 Avios points – an extra 1,000 points if I refer you – please click here and scroll down to the correct card)

-- British Airways Premium Plus American Express Card – Full Review Here (25,000 Avios Points – an extra 1,000 points if I refer you – please click here)
+- British Airways Premium Plus American Express card – Full Review Here (25,000 Avios points – an extra 1,000 points if I refer you – please click here)

 Spending Avios Points – Maximising Redemptions

-Use redemption destinations on the edge of zone bands to redeem Avios Points
+Use redemption destinations on the edge of zone bands to redeem Avios points

 There’s an interesting quirk with the BA Avios points redemption calculator which if used correctly can help reduce the Avios points you use.
-The number of Avios Points required to take a flight are calculated using the following table:
+The number of Avios points required to take a flight are calculated using the following table:

 London LGW to Venice VCE – 694 miles

-However if instead you flew from London Gatwick to Verona (645 miles) which is a 1 hour train journey (€15) from Venice then your flight would only use 4,500 Avios Points for an Economy ticket or 9,000 for a Club Europe ticket.
+However if instead you flew from London Gatwick to Verona (645 miles), which is a 1-hour train journey (€15) from Venice then your flight would only use 4,500 Avios points for an Economy ticket or 9,000 for a Club Europe ticket.

-Depending on the value of Avios Points to you and how you value your time, it may make sense to fly to Verona instead of Venice for the following savings:
+Depending on the value of Avios points to you and how you value your time, it may make sense to fly to Verona instead of Venice for the following savings:

 - Economy: 3,000 BA Avios points saved at 1p is a £30 saving less the £13.50 train ticket equals £16.50.
-Whilst you get to see an additional city the £16.50 saving may not be worth the additional hour of traveling for some.
+Whilst you get to see an additional city the £16.50 saving may not be worth the additional hour of travelling for some.

 - Club Europe: 6,000 BA Avios points saved at 1p is a £60 saving less the £13.50 train ticket equals £46.50.
 In this instance it may make more sense.